 Decision

-If the protest is not settled or resolved by mutual agreement, the City Manager, or designee, shall promptly issue a written opinion on the protest. /f the opinion denies the protest, judicial review of this decision will be available if provided for by statute. /f the City Manager or designee determines that there is good cause for the protest, the matter shall be submitted to the Board for further action.
+If the protest is not settled or resolved by mutual agreement, the City Manager, or designee, shall promptly issue a written opinion on the protest.
+If the opinion denies the protest, judicial review of this decision will be available if provided for by statute.
+If the City Manager or designee determines that there is good cause for the protest, the matter shall be submitted to the Board for further action.
 The decision of the Board on a protest shall be final.
 Both the protestor and the person to whom the contract was awarded shall have a right to present arguments to the Board.

 30.1 40 PROTESTS OTHER THAN NOTICE OF AWARD